sunnysingh/database/docs.md

 ## Database::fetch_row($query, $object, $params)

-Fetches fields from a single row and returns them as in object or array.
+Fetches fields from a single row and returns them as an object or array.

 ```php